 In 2006, two brothers named Roy and Ryan Seiders revolutionized the cooler market with their rotational molding or “rotomolding” design.
 This involves a heated plastic mold that is rotated continuously while powdered polyethylene is added to it to create a uniform thickness.
 They also pioneered the use of polyurethane instead of styrofoam as insulation, which created superior ice retention.

 YETI was the company born from its design and is considered the gold standard in coolers today.
 Many companies have since adopted the rotomolding technique for their coolers.
-Now a majority of premium coolers, like the Orca 40, the RTIC 45, and of course, the YETI Tundra 45 are rotomolded.
+Now, a majority of premium coolers like the YETI Tundra 45 and the YETI Roadie 24 2.0 are rotomolded.

 Seals